Juggling a career, caring for your family and other responsibilities can put you in a position of financial disadvantage when it’s time to retire.

 Maybe you weren’t savvy about investing in retirement.

-Unfortunately, women have a unique set of challenges.
+Unfortunately, women have a unique set of challenges for a variety of reasons.

 1) Longevity